seankelliher/us-population-by-state/Readme.md

 # State Populations Map

-Responsive, interactive map of the United States that displays the population of US States in 1980, 1990, 2000, and 2010.
-Users view the map; click on a state; and the population data is displayed in a box underneath the map.
+Interactive map of the United States that displays each state's population in 1980, 1990, 2000, and 2010.
 Data is from the United States Census Bureau.
-All interativity is accomplished with "vanilla" JavaScript.

 ## Authors